dividebysandwich/rustpos/readme.md

 > If your main RustPOS installation is available via HTTPS, the ```server_url``` should start with "wss", like in this example:
 >
 >```server_url = "wss://myserver.example.com"```

+The receipt logo image will be transfered from the main program after authentication.
+However, it can also be overridden in the print client configuration TOML.

 ## Kitchen display